'Mixed performance': Rhinos boss Smith hails 'resilience' in comeback win v Huddersfield Giants

-'Mixed performance': Leeds Rhinos boss Rohan Smith hails 'resilience' in comeback win v Huddersfield Giants
+Leeds Rhinos boss Rohan Smith hails 'resilience', praises Lisone and Tetevano in win v Huddersfield Giants

 Boss Rohan Smith hailed Leeds Rhinos’ “resilience” as they battled back to pip Huddersfield Giants 18-17 in a thriller at Headingley on Sunday.